 Do You Feel A Chill?

 As lovely as it is, there are a few drawbacks to ceramic tile namely it can be hard, cold, and unforgiving to anything that falls on its surface.
 Ouch.
 Those can be more than drawbacks, but actual deal breakers.
-Do not worry, you can still have the look and suffer none of the consequences with luxury vinyl tiles and engineered stone.
+Do not worry, you can still have the look and suffer none of the consequences with luxury vinyl tiles.

-The perfect and practical alternative to ceramic and natural stones, luxury vinyl tile and engineered stone are durable and crack-resistant.
-Both options come in fantastic natural stone and ceramic visuals such as slate, marble, concrete, and travertine.
-They are also both soft and quiet underfoot and can be installed with or without grout.
-Unlike ceramic tile which can be too heavy for upper stories, luxury vinyl tile and engineered stone can be installed on any level floor of a home or condominium.
-Speaking of installation, luxury vinyl and engineered stone are much easier to install than ceramic floors.
+The perfect and practical alternative to ceramic and natural stones, luxury vinyl tiles are durable and crack-resistant.
+Available in natural stone and ceramic visuals such as slate, marble, concrete, and travertine, they offer great style and design.
+They are also soft and quiet underfoot and can be installed with or without grout.
+Unlike ceramic tile which can be too heavy for upper stories, luxury vinyl tile can be installed on any level floor of a home or condominium.
+Speaking of installation, luxury vinyl floors are much easier to install (and remove) than ceramic floors.

 Luxury vinyl tiles are made of the same construction as luxury vinyl planks.
-Many outstanding brands offer an array of options in luxury vinyl tiles (also known as LVT) such as Beauflor, Tarkett, and Metroflor.
+Many outstanding brands offer an array of options in luxury vinyl tiles (also known as LVT) such as Beauflor, Palmetto Road, and Metroflor.

 Available in natural stone, ceramic, marble, and concrete visuals, luxury vinyl tiles are as well suited in a traditional setting as in a modern industrial styled loft.
-One of our favorite new collections for an industrial loft style is Metroflor's Déjà New in smooth concrete designs.
+One of our favorite new collections for an industrial loft style is Metroflor's Déjà New in smooth concrete and linen weave designs.

 View Inspiration Gallery

-Whether choosing engineered stone or luxury vinyl tile, one benefit you will most definitely love forever is both are simple to clean and maintain.
+Whether choosing luxury vinyl tile or laminate, one benefit you will most definitely love forever is both are simple to clean and maintain.
 Additionally, while ceramic tile is water-resistant, many luxury vinyl tile options are waterproof which makes a big difference when installing it in bathrooms, laundry rooms, and mudrooms.

 Worry-free, high performing, and beautiful?
 Most definitely, these are tile floors to love forever.